mlavi/hugo/content/post/build-lamp-stack-with-phing.md

 ### Migration of Build Methods

-I had an ever growing shell script to perform the package builds and I refactored it for the release numbers and the deployment directory to be variable driven.
+I had an ever growing shell script to perform the package builds and I re-factored it for the release numbers and the deployment directory to be variable driven.
 Although my build script was a brittle monstrosity without any conditionally or intelligence, it was the right approach towards infrastructure as code!